lnochili/azure-actions-imagebuilder/README.md

 ### Define the inputs

+#### location (mandatory)
+This is the Azure region in which the Image Builder will run and this is also the region where the source image is present.
+Currently, there are only limited Azure regions where Azure Image builder service is available.
+Hence, The source image must be present in this location along with the Image builder service.

 #### resource-group-name (optional)
-This is the Resource Group where the temporary Imagebuilder Template resource will be stored.
+This is the Resource Group where the temporary Imagebuilder Template resource will be created.
 This input is optional if the Login user/spn configured in Github Secrects has permissions to create new Resrouce Group.
-The Action will create a new Resource Group to create and run the Image Builder resource.

-As mentioned in Azure Image Builder docs, when creating a Image Builder template artifact, it creates an additional resource group, ‘IT_<DestinationResourceGroup>_<TemplateName>_ResourceId.
-This resource group is used to create teh temporary Azure resources required for running Image Building Process.
-* Azure Storage Account to store the image metadata, such as customizer scripts
-* Azure resources for a Virtual Machine with Public IP.
-At the end of the aciton, these temporary resources shall be deleted when the Github action is configured to do so.

-#### location (optional)
-   This is the Azure region in which the Image Builder will run, currently, there are only limited Azure regions where Azure Image builder service is available.
-The source images must be present in this location, so for example, if you are using Shared Gallery Image or Managed Image, the image must exist in that Azure region.
+The Action will create a new Resource Group to create and run the Image Builder resource. so for example, if you are using Shared Gallery Image or Managed Image, the image must exist in that Azure region.
+This value is mandatory as the market place images (platform images) are available in all the regions.
-   The value is optional and will be set to the region of Resource Group Name supplied above.

 #### imagebuilder-template-name (optional)
   The name of the image builder template resource to be used for creating and running the Image builder service.